Working together to shape a more sustainable cotton industry

 We can do a lot – and are doing – as a business, but to make significant and lasting change, we really need to work together as an industry, which is why we have joined the Cotton 2040 initiative.

-Cotton 2040 is a platform that brings together representatives of every stage of the cotton supply chain – including, of course, brands and retailers like us – not only to ensure existing sustainable cotton initiatives have the greatest possible impact, but also to develop new ones.
+Cotton 2040 is a platform that brings together representatives of every stage of the cotton supply chain – including, of course, brands and retailers like us – to accelerate and ensure existing sustainable cotton initiatives have the greatest possible impact.

 The goal?
 To shape a world in which sustainably produced cotton is the norm.